Adapted from Bedsider.org

 Cost: As low as $0 or as high as $113 a month.
 Read more about the cost of the pill.

-The ring (brand name: NuvaRing) is a small, bendable ring that you insert into your vagina.
+The ring (brand name: NuvaRing) is a small, bendable ring that is inserted into the vagina by the user.
 (It kind of looks like one of those jelly bracelets from the 80s, but it feels a tiny bit stiffer.)
-You leave it in place for three weeks at a time, then take it out for the fourth week.
-The ring works by giving off hormones that prevent your ovaries from releasing eggs.
-The hormones also thicken your cervical mucus, which helps to block sperm from getting to the egg in the first place.
+It is left in place for three weeks at a time, then taken out for the fourth week.
+The ring works by giving off hormones that prevent the ovaries from releasing eggs.
+The hormones also thicken cervical mucus, which helps to block sperm from getting to the egg in the first place.

-Here's the breakdown: Easy to insert, works like the pill, keeps you protected for a month at a time.
+Here's the breakdown: Easy to insert, works like the pill, keeps someone protected for a month at a time.

 Effectiveness: The ring's pretty effective the way most people use it.